Functional relations for higher-order free cumulants: About the GUE

+Consider again the SPS on $\mathscr{A} = \mathbb{C}[a]$ given by the topological expansion of a GUE matrix, cf. Section~\ref{GUESetting}.
+As observed in \eqref{kappatrivGUE}, almost all free cumulants are zero and we get

 and Theorem~\ref{thm:R-transform-HigherGenera} then gives a formula for the GUE moments.
 There are only contributions from the graphs $\Gamma \in \mathcal{G}_{n}$ in which black vertices have valency $2$ and cannot be connected to the same white vertex.
-Erasing the black vertices, this amounts to consider the set ${\rm Gr}_{n}$ of graphs having $n$ vertices labeled from $1$ to $n$ without loops.
+Erasing the black vertices, this amounts to considering the set ${\rm Gr}_{n}$ of graphs having $n$ vertices labeled from $1$ to $n$ without loops.
 We observe $\varsigma(\hbar u w \partial_w) w^k = \varsigma(k\hbar u)w^k$ for $k > 0$.
-The weight of an edge between $i$-th and $j$-th vertex becomes
+The weight of a hyperedge between $i$-th and $j$-th vertex becomes